trevorkerney/C-Data-Structure-Libraries/Data Structures/README.md

 - contains - returns whether or not the object is in the tree.

 ---
-## STrie
+## TSTrie
 Sequential trie with recursive methods.
-Quite inefficient with memory usage; by design the combination uses much more memory than the data it holds, which is required to maintain true constant time complexity with searches and insertions.
+Quite inefficient with memory usage; by design this implementation of a trie typically uses much more memory than the data it holds, which is required to maintain true constant time complexity with searches and insertions.

 - Positioning: Objects inserted and erased by key.
 - Parallelism: None, unsafe.
 - Memory Format: Tree.

 ### Public Methods
-- insert - inserts a value into the combination.
+- insert - inserts a value into the trie.
-- erase - removes a value from the combination.
+- erase - removes a value from the trie.
-- get - returns a reference to a specified value in the combination.
+- get - returns a reference to a specified value in the trie.
-- contains_key - returns where or not a specified key is in the combination.
+- contains_key - returns where or not a specified key is in the trie.
-- is_empty - returns whether or not the combination is empty.
+- is_empty - returns whether or not the trie is empty.
 - print_keys_inorder - prints keys in alphabetical order.
 Longer keys print first.
 - print_keys_preorder - prints keys in alphabetical order.
 Shorter keys print first.